 Uploading an SSL certificate is recommended, even if Unified Access Gateway is used and you are not using VMware Identity Manager™.
 The SSL certificate ensures that clients making direct connections to the node environment can have trusted connections.

 Configure an RDS-enabled server master image.
-See Create a Master Virtual Machine from the Microsoft Azure Marketplace.
+See Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace.

 In the master image, install the third-party applications you want to provide to your end users from that RDS image and configure other applicable customizations, such as setting desktop wallpaper, install the NVIDIA GPU drivers (for an NV6-based image), and optionally install the User Environment Manager agent.